 So said he, knowing not that fate Was dealing otherwise than he.

-But Michael going, presently Met Hugh, a big man rough and black, And who of nought but words had lack.
+But Michael going, presently Met Hugh, a big man rough and black, And who of nought but words had lack, With him he mounted, and set forth And daylong rode on from the north.